 My work is positioned at the intersections of migration studies and urban studies.
 I am also interested in postcolonial approaches to these fields.

 - My PhD research examined the relationship between British colonial legacies and a culture of migration amongst mobile Malaysians (project blog).
 I have a book (2017) based on this project published by Palgrave Macmillan (under the Migration, Diasporas and Citizenship series).

 - During my postdoc at City University of Hong Kong, I worked on an ESRC/RGC funded project entitled ‘Alpha-territoriality in Hong Kong and London: The socio-economic implications of transnational real estate investment by the super-rich’.
-We have a forthcoming edited book (expected Apr 2017), published by Palgrave Macmillan (under the Contemporary City series).
+We have an edited book (2017) published by Palgrave Macmillan (under the Contemporary City series).